Celebrating our inspiring female supporters this International Women’s Day

 International Women's Day

-For International Women’s Day 2023, we’re celebrating some amazing women who have been living with and beyond a cancer diagnosis and who follow our Recommendations, or who are fundraising in support of family members and friends who’ve been affected by cancer.
-Here are their stories..
+For International Women’s Day, we’re celebrating amazing women who have been living with and beyond a cancer diagnosis and who follow our Recommendations, or who are fundraising in support of family members and friends who’ve been affected by cancer.
+Here are their stories.

-Emilie Adams: nurse runs London Marathon in memory of her grandfather
+Emilie: nurse runs London Marathon in memory of grandfather

 From his first diagnosis, and for the next 20 years, he would receive 4 more cancer diagnoses.
 His active and health-conscious way of life spurred Emilie on to run and fundraise for cancer.
-While training for the marathon recently, Emilie’s grandmother died from cancer and she has also found out her friend’s three-year-old daughter has been diagnosed with leukaemia.
+While training for the marathon last year, Emilie’s grandmother died from cancer and her friend’s daughter was diagnosed with leukaemia.

 Claire Burlison